renoki-co/jetstream-cashier-billing-portal/README.md

 ### Stripe Checkout

-Starting with [Laravel Cashier v12.7.0](https://github.com/laravel/cashier-stripe/releases/tag/v12.7.0), you can now use Stripe Checkout for easier implementation.
-Jetstream Cashier Billing Portal supports this and will send the user directly to the Checkout portal for new subscriptions.

-Starting with package version 2.x, you will also need to set up [Stripe Webhooks](https://laravel.com/docs/master/billing#handling-stripe-webhooks) in your own project to benefit from Stripe Checkout, that is used by default.
-If not, check the `1.x` branch or `1.x` releases that do not use Stripe Checkout.

 The only thing you should do is to add the [Stripe Javascript SDK code](https://stripe.com/docs/js/including) **before** the `app.js` import in your `app.blade.php` file:

 ```html